Brandommoore/Obscure/README.md

 	- 📺 **TV**.
 The idea came to me that being a retro style game, it would be great to be able to see the game as if it were being played on an old TV.
 The TV shown is a Rubin TV, rendered specifically for use as an in-game asset.
 - 🔴 Extremely difficult game.
 It is a game in which there is no limit of lives.
 The only limit there is is your frustration.
 Seriously, it's very difficult.

+## 🕹 Do you want to play?

+If you want to play this game, here is the link to the Itch.io page where you can download it for both Mac and Windows: [Obscure Gamepage](https://brandommoore.itch.io/obscure)

 ## 📷 Screenshots

 <img alt="neo_obscure" align="right" src="https://user-images.githubusercontent.com/29986345/196810660-47bebd15-ff17-4bdc-b83a-bc8f7ff75c76.png" style="object-fit: cover; height: 270px; float: right; margin: 10px">